robregan/house-market-app/README.md

 # House Marketplace

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project from the React Front To Back 2022 course.

 ## Usage